 EVA England, therefore, advocated for the earliest possible phase out date for the sale of new petrol and diesel cars and vans, which we see as 2030, and that the phase out should ensure that only new cars and vans with zero-tailpipe emissions are able to be sold after 2030.

 In November 2020, the Government announced its decision to bring forward the phasing out of the sale of new petrol and diesel cars and vans by 2030 – ten years earlier than planned – as part of the Prime Minister’s Ten Point Plan for a Green Industrial Revolution.

+EVA England welcomes the UK Government’s confirmed commitment to end the sale of new petrol and diesel cars and vans by 2030.
 However, in the run up to the 2030 phase-out date there are still a number of challenges to be addressed, ranging from supporting motorists to be able to switch to electric vehicles in the most affordable way possible, to ensuring drivers have confidence in the UK public charging network.

 In April 2021, we organised a detailed survey in response to the Government’s consultation on the consumer experience of EV chargepoints.
 We called for a number of the improvements needed in our response on behalf of over 1000 EV drivers (April 2021).
 These included simplified payment systems, clear and agreed pricing, improved reliability of chargepoints, improved signage and accessibility in general, and access to more open data in our response to the Government (April 2021) and we have continued to make representations on these points.

 In November 2021, we responded on behalf of our members to the Government’s Future of Transport Regulatory Review consultation again representing the interests and views of consumers on EV car parking, consumer redress and improved EV infrastructure.